Culpeper's Rebellion: Development of the revolt

 In 1677, a group of about 40 men opposed to the lords decided to force Miller out of office.
 They were led by Durant, Valentine Bird, and John Culpeper, who had been thrown out of Charles Town and who, according to one historian, “had the reputation of a troublemaker who enjoyed a good fight.”
 They armed themselves, arrested Miller and other officials, and took over the government.

-The rebels then held new elections for an assembly that met at Durant's house.
+The rebels then held new elections for an assembly that met at Durant's house, composed of locals including James Blount.
 Acting as the colony's government, they tried Miller, convicted him, and imprisoned him, and they warned Thomas Eastchurch, who had recently arrived in Virginia, to stay away.

 Miller again escaped from jail and went to England to report to the lords.
 Culpeper followed him to make his own case.
 The English government held an investigation, and Culpeper was tried for rebellion.
 The Lords Proprietor, though, wanted to keep the matter quiet.
 Lord Shaftesbury, one of the lords, defended him, arguing that the colony had no settled government and that the settler had every right to “riot” against the abuses of Miller and Eastchurch.
 Culpeper was acquitted and returned home to Albemarle a hero.
-John Culpeper had been born in 1644 in Albemarle, New Hanover Precinct, Province of Carolina and died in 1692 in Pasquotank Precinct, Province of Carolina.
+John Culpeper had been born in 1644 in Barbados, and died in 1694 in Pasquotank Precinct, province of Carolina.
 His siblings had many offspring who inhabited the area.
 His third-grandnephew John Culpepper (1761–1841) became a Congressional Representative in the region.